rits1309/cloudfront_encrypt_decrypt/README.md

-# Secure your Media Workloads with JWT Token with Lambda@Edge with Encryption
+# Secure your Media Workloads with JWT Token with Lambda@Edge along Encryption with Amazon KMS(Key Management Service).

 Creating a video-on-demand (VOD) solution on AWS (Amazon Web Services) typically involves using various AWS services to store, transcode, and deliver video content to end-users.Also in some cases it becomes vulnearble for sensitive data.So data can not be simply kept in S3.It should be encrypted so that none can use it without proper authentication.